ariellevi22/ariellevi22.github.io/ClientApp/README.md

 ### Step 4: Ensure your project’s settings use `gh-pages`

-Finally, make sure the GitHub Pages option in your GitHub project settings is set to use the `main` branch.
+Finally, make sure the GitHub Pages option in your GitHub project settings is set to use the `deployed` branch.

 ### Step 5: Optionally, configure the domain